 My research is in matrix computations and graph analysis.
 In particular I have done a lot of work with algorithms for graph clustering.

 During summer 2016 I was funded as an East Asia and Pacific Summer Institute Fellow.
 For this program I traveled to the University of Melbourne during the months of June and July 2016 to work with Associate Professor Anthony Wirth on a project involving correlation clustering on low-rank matrices.
-The results of our summer work and subsequent follow-up work this past fall will appear in this year's World Wide Web Conference.
+The results of our summer work and subsequent follow-up work appeared in this year's World Wide Web Conference.